Jason Heyward Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers, including Jason Heyward (.387 batting average in his past 10 games), take on starting pitcher Osvaldo Bido and the Pittsburgh Pirates at Dodger Stadium, Wednesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.429 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Johan Oviedo and the Pittsburgh Pirates at Dodger Stadium, Thursday at 10:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Pirates.
+In his most recent game he had a hitless performance (0-for-1 with an RBI) against the Pirates.

 Jason Heyward Game Info & Props vs. the Pirates